chef/chef-web-docs/chef_master/source/config_rb_metadata.rst

    .. tag config_rb_metadata_settings_example_ohai_version

-   For example, to match any 14.x version of Ohai, but not 13.x or 15.x:
+   For example, to match any 8.x version of Ohai, but not 7.x or 9.x:

    .. code-block:: ruby

-      ohai_version "~> 14"
+      ohai_version "~> 8"

    .. end_tag

    .. note:: This setting is not visible in Chef Supermarket.

+   New in Chef Client 12.6.

 ``privacy``
    Specify that a cookbook is private.